Jvlsc/FullStack-Course/part0/exercise05.md

 # Exercise 0.5: Single page app diagram

-Create a diagram depicting the situation where the user goes to the single-page app version of the notes app at https://studies.cs.helsinki.fi/exampleapp/spa.
+Create a diagram depicting the situation where the user goes to the [Single Page App](https://studies.cs.helsinki.fi/exampleapp/spa) version of the notes app.

 ---
 ---